Beer Terms Every Beer Lover Needs To Know: How To Describe Beer Like A Pro

 Dryness refers to the lack of sweetness in a beer.

-This is not sweet like great (although they could be great too!), but sweet like caramel or chocolate.
-This sweetness is caused by the malts used to brew the beer.
+This sweetness of your beer is caused by the malts used to brew the beer.

 This is caused by the roasting of the grains.
 Different roasts cause different flavours much like those of roasting coffee beans and as a matter of fact coffee is one of the flavour profiles you might feel.